by Leander Milbrecht

 3. Bonny Doon Beach in Santa Cruz

 The beach with the highest density of gays near Santa Cruz is the Bonny Doon Beach.
-Although not explicitly gay, it’s a great place to watch, relax and get to know each other.
+Although not explicitly gay, it’s a great place to watch, relax and get to meet others.
 It’s a very nice, secluded beach.
-The section is located at the intersection of the Bonny Doon Road and the Cabrillo Highway.
+The beach can be found at the intersection of the Bonny Doon Road and the Cabrillo Highway.
 From Santa Cruz it takes about 20 minutes, from Palo Alto about 60 and from San Francisco about 120 minutes.
 But it is worth it!

 4. West Street Beach, Laguna Beach (Southern California)